tylim88/Firelord/README.md

 If you want to update fields in nested objects, there are 2 ways:

-1. create the flattened object yourself.
+1. create the flattened object by yourself.
 2. use helper function: import `flatten` from `firelord`. (recommended, because it is easier)

 Reminder:

-1. you don't need to flatten non-nested object, but nothing will happen if you accidentally did it
+1. you don't need to flatten non-nested object, but nothing will happen if you accidentally did it.
 2. `update` does not require all members to exist, it will simply update that particular field.

 solution: